 We believe that love is the heart of the Christian life.
 Our love of God, neighbor, and ourselves is central to being a follower of Jesus.

-People matter to us and regardless of identity, relationship with God, or anything else.
-We believe they are worthy and accepted by God and us.
+People matter to us, regardless of identity, relationship with God, or anything else.
+We believe everyone is worthy and accepted by God and us.

-We believe that being a part of God's creation we are called to "LOVE Out Loud" in all that we do in order to bring about the Kingdom of God here on earth.
-This means that we are called to "love the Lord your God with all your heart, and with all your soul, and with all your mind...and you shall love your neighbour as yourself.”
+We believe that in being a part of God's creation we are called to "Love Out Loud" in all that we do in order to bring about the Kingdom of God here on earth.
+This means that we are called to "love the Lord your God with all your heart, and with all your soul, and with all your mind...and you shall love your neighbor as yourself.”
 (Matthew 22: 37-39)

-We believe that God never turns God's back on God's people (John 3: 16)!
-We understand God's GRACE as the love and mercy given to us by God because God wants us to have it, not because of anything we have done to earn it.
-(Ephesians 2: 8-9) This grace is active in our lives even before we are born, it brings us into right relationship with God, and it goes before us to enable us to grow in our love of God and neighbor.
+We believe that God never turns His back on His people!
+(John 3: 16) We understand God's grace as the love and mercy given to us by God because He wants us to have it, not because of anything we have done to earn it.
+(Ephesians 2: 8-9) This grace is active in our lives even before we are born, it brings us into relationship with God and enables us to grow in our love of God and neighbor.

-We understand that God wants us to be in relationship with God and others (Genesis 2: 18-25).
-This life of faith is not to be done alone, but in COMMUNITY with others.
+We understand that God wants us to be in relationship with Him and others (Genesis 2: 18-25).
+This life of faith is not to be done alone, but in community with others.

-We desire to put JESUS at the heart of all that we do!
-Understanding that Jesus lived his life in ministry to the marginalized, oppressed, forsaken, poor, and broken, we understand our call live our lives in the same way.
+We desire to put Jesus at the heart of all that we do!
+Understanding that Jesus lived his life in ministry to the marginalized, oppressed, forsaken, poor, and broken, we understand our call to live our lives in the same way.

-We believe that the HOLY SPIRIT enables us to live out this mission through the use of our GIFTS (Romans, Ephesians, 1 Corinthians 12).
+We believe that the holy spirit enables us to live out this mission through the use of our personal and God given gifts (Romans, Ephesians, 1 Corinthians 12).

-We believe that COMMUNION and BAPTISM are two very important ways of experience God's grace.
+We believe that communion and baptism are two very important ways to experience God's grace.
 These sacraments shape the life of the Body of Christ in ways that are transformative.

-Communion: We believe in an OPEN TABLE!
-It is Christ's table; not the United Methodist Table, not Wesley's Table, and not a Table that is exclusive.
-We understand this meal of bread and wine to symbolize the body and blood of Christ and that Christ is truly present in the meal.
+Communion: We believe in an open table!
+It is Christ's table; not the United Methodist table, not Wesley's table, and not a table that is exclusive.
+We understand this meal of bread and wine to symbolize the body and blood of Christ and that Christ is truly present in this meal.
 The Lord's Supper recalls the life, death and resurrection of Jesus and celebrates the unity of all the members of God's family.
 By sharing this meal, we give thanks for Christ's sacrifice and are nourished and empowered to go into the world in mission and ministry.